volodia99/nonos/README.md

 2) use the local mode with the config.toml file
 3) write a Python script using the nonos library

-TMP: I don't get how the second way is fundamnetally different from the first (it's still command line, right ?)

 ### 1. On the command line

 To get help, run